CathyGuang/Timesheet-System/README.md

 * Do not have multiple staff or volunteers with the same role in a single class, only one person can currently fill a given role.
 Make roles more specific!

+* Be careful of use of apostrophe's in names or other fields -- they can sometimes cause problems

 ## Update Log:

 ### Version 1.1